Testimonial videos | Customer story video creator | HeyGen

 Multi-language testimonials

 Translate customer testimonials into any language with voice cloning and lip-sync.
-An English testimonial becomes Spanish, French, German or Japanese versions.
-Build trust in international markets with localised social proof from a single source testimonial.
+An English testimonial becomes Spanish, French, German, or Japanese versions.
+Build trust in international markets with localized social proof from a single-source testimonial.

 • 175+ languages available